thefitbea/My-Portfolio/README.md

 # My-Portfolio

-Another version of a portfolio site inspired by Lucas Perret
+Another version of a portfolio site made from pure inspiration frompeople all over the internet.

 Completely Made from scratch using Atom, run on Google Chrome Dev